 - Food Processing

-Once again, homework is key.
+Once again, homework is vital.
 Following the same mantra as above: be the expert in your category.
 Keep tabs on everything associated with your product category.
 Information sources vary depending on your category.
 Your category association may have research supporting an attribute that aligns with your product or brand – or the retailer’s values or corporate initiatives.

 To help make your “local” argument, email me.
 I’ll send you Chapter 2 of my book: “Moving: Why Now for Local.”
-Lots of great facts, figures, and data to weave into to your selling story.
+Lots of great facts, figures, and data to weave into your selling story.

 3. Your Consumer Insights

-You may need a great argument to convince the gatekeeper to displace a competitive brand in the POG, but, at the end of the day, a retail food buyer knows the consumer is king.
+You may need a great argument to convince the gatekeeper to displace a competitive brand in the POG, but at the end of the day, a retail food buyer knows the consumer is king.

 4. Your Brand

 Every brand tells a story, and yours is no different.
 As a strategic marketing firm, we spend a lot of time discussing the importance of a robust and differentiated brand.
 This isn’t about your product or manufacturing processes – although those may be vital to your brand story.
 This is how your brand is relevant to the buying consumer and relative to the competition.
 In other words, it’s about why a consumer will choose your brand over the competition.
 This is a great spot in your retail marketing deck to develop a narrative that aligns your brand/company with the buyer’s company.

 5. Product Lines & Success Stories

 After harvesting your retailers’ insights, gleaning the market and trends about products in your category, and threshing out why consumers will be excited about your products and brand, now is the time.